mesosphere/marathon-autoscale/README.md

     AS_MAX_INSTANCES # max number of instances, must be greater than AS_MIN_INSTANCES

-    AS_COOL_DOWN_FACTOR # how many times should we poll before scaling down AS_TRIGGER_NUMBER # how many times should we pole before scaling up AS_INTERVAL #how often should we poll in seconds
+    AS_COOL_DOWN_FACTOR # how many times should we poll before scaling down AS_SCALE_UP_FACTOR # how many times should we poll before scaling up AS_INTERVAL #how often should we poll in seconds

 **Notes**